Yotham Muleya

 Yotam Siachobe Muleya (1940 – 23 November 1959) was a long-distance runner who represented Northern Rhodesia (now Zambia) and the Federation of Rhodesia and Nyasaland.
-Muleya broke racial barriers and opened a new era in Rhodesian sport when he beat the famous British four minute miler, Gordon Pirie, by 100 yards in a three-mile race at Salisbury, Southern Rhodesia in December 1958.
+Muleya broke racial barriers and opened a new era in Rhodesian sport when he beat the famous British four-minute miler, Gordon Pirie, by 100 yards in a three-mile race at Salisbury, Southern Rhodesia in December 1958.

 Biography

 Early life

 Muleya was born in Mudukula Village, in Pemba District which was under Choma District at that time in the then Northern Rhodesia, the fourth surviving son of Jam and Munsanda Siakwambwa.
-As his immediate elder brother had died in infancy, Tonga custom called for the next surviving child to be named after anything other than human so he was named Siachobe after a beetle which is associated with rain and means the harbinger of good news.
+As his immediate elder brother had died in infancy, Tonga custom called for the next surviving child to be named after anything other than human, so he was named Siachobe after a beetle which is associated with rain and means the harbinger of good news.

 He started school at Mudukula Primary School and was a keen runner from an early age, often racing the village dogs.
-The village was on hilly terrain and this aided his training with his normal routine being an early morning 16 km run.
+The village was on hilly terrain, which aided his training, with his normal routine being an early morning 16 km run.

 After completing his primary education, Muleya proceeded to Munali Secondary School in Lusaka and from there, qualified to Hodgson Training School where he enrolled as an apprentice motor vehicle mechanic in early 1958.